Eurovision 2024 stage design revealed

 Wieder to help create, design and deliver “a large-scale and spectacular show to a global audience of over 160million”.

-Green Wall Design, which was co-founded by Stormby, is one of the world’s leading creative studios renowned for creating captivating visual experiences in music and live entertainment.
+Green Wall Designs, which was co-founded by Stormby, is one of the world’s leading creative studios renowned for creating captivating visual experiences in music and live entertainment.

 The company specialises in video, lighting and scenic elements, and worked on Loreen’s winning performance at Eurovision 2023 back in May.
 Other projects include the ‘ABBA Voyage’ show, Beyoncé‘s ‘Renaissance Tour’ and The 1975‘s ‘At Their Very Best’ gigs.